WanjiruMargaret/akan-name-assigner/README.md

 ## Known Bugs
 - The name generator is currently slow, but this will be fixed by next week.
+- Trying our level best to solve the issue about bugs

 ## Technologies Used
 - **HTML**: For the structure of the web page.